browserbase/BrowseGPT/README.md

 # BrowserGPT

-BrowserGPT is a chatbot that allows you to search the web and get answers to your questions.
+[BrowserGPT](https://browsergpt.dev) is a chat interface that allows you to search the web and get answers to your questions.
 It is built with [Vercel AI SDK](https://www.npmjs.com/package/ai) and [Browserbase](https://www.browserbase.com/).

+# Demo

+{insert gif here}

 ## Getting Started

+1. Clone the repository
+2. Add environment variables (see .env.template)
-First, run the development server:
+3. Run the development server:

 ```bash
 npm run dev